 When you are searching for a parking spot, don’t just make a beeline for the one closest to the entrance.
-Be deliberate about where you park, and choose a spot next to a light pole or landmark for reference.
+Be deliberate about where you park, and choose a spot next to significant locations like a light pole or landmark for reference.
 It can also be helpful to create a note with walking directions to your parking spot on your phone.

 Many larger parking lots have big, numbered poles scattered throughout, and parking next to one of them can offer you an easy point of reference.

-- Tip: If your car has keyless entry, and if that keyless entry engages the horn or makes a beep, or features a panic button, use it to your advantage - listen for your car.
+Tip: If your car has keyless entry, and if that keyless entry engages the horn, makes a beep, or features a panic button, use it to your advantage - listen for your car.
 Can’t get a strong signal?
 Take Jeremy Clarkson’s advice and place the key fob at your head to increase the range.

 Most smartphones have some form of map technology, including the widely used Google Maps app.
 You can use these apps to “drop a pin” in your current location before your leave your car.
 You can save the location of the pin and use it to navigate back to your car later.

 You might have a car in a popular shade of gray or white, but that doesn’t have to be the only defining feature of your vehicle.
 One surefire way to never lose your car in a parking lot again is to make it truly unique.
-You don’t need to add a new feature like a roof rack or paint it an odd color, or lift it either to get the same effect as a flag of your favorite sports team.
-Keep one of the small, plastic window mounted flags with you in the trunk and mount it after you park.
+You don’t need to add a new feature like a roof rack or paint it an odd color.
+Keep a small, plastic window mounted flag with you in the trunk and mount it after you park.
 This will help you find your vehicle faster when you are scanning the rows of similar looking vehicles.

-There are a ton of technological apps and devices that can help you track the location of your car, even when it is parked.
+There are a ton of technological apps and devices with new features that can help you track the location of your car, even when it is parked.
 Consider purchasing a specific device that relies on Bluetooth technology and an app on your phone to monitor the location of your car.
-With car finding apps and related tech, you’ll never struggle to find it again.
+With car finding apps and related tech, you’ll never struggle to track it down again.

-Being conscious of where you park in a large parking lot and employing tools like car finder AR helps you easily find your car hours or days later.
+Being conscious of where you park in a large parking lot and employing tools like car finder AR helps you easily locate your vehicle hours or days later.
 The above tips for keeping track of where you left your car will be one less thing to stress about and make shopping, appointments, and traveling that much less of a hassle.